 From the time when Lorenzo worked for Free2Move: “We have been using and testing video a lot for our campaigns, especially for the social native channels, but we choose video formats based on the platform and the placement we are aiming for.
 On Instagram stories and Snapchat for example, we almost exclusively use video.
 But for the Facebook and Instagram feeds – where we have more format options – we always upload a video as well as creatives in other formats, to see which one performs best (though it is usually the video).

 In particular at Free2Move we’ve seen great success with the Slideshow Ad format from Facebook, that allows you to create videos starting from multiple photos, and showcase them at the speed and with the music you prefer.
 This kind of format works particularly well for us because with it we can show all the different sharing services that are available in our app – one per slide – and then add a phone with the call to action at the end to make it clear what the product is about.” – Lorenzo Rossi, Head of Marketing at Free2Move.

-“Nearly all of our creative are video.
+From the time when Sam worked for Yousician: “Nearly all of our creatives are video.
 We find the medium is the best way to quickly communicate what our app does and evoke the feeling of playing an instrument.
 Because Yousician is an app that works in conjunction with playing an actual physical instrument, if we only showed the app screen or images of someone holding a real instrument while looking at a phone, it wouldn’t really communicate effectively what is going on or convey the fact that the app listens along and gives realtime feedback when real instruments are played.” –Sam McLellan, Head of Growth at Yousician.